tanyuanru/tanyuanru.github.io/_pages/teaching.md

 ---

 ## Undergraduate Research Mentoring
-_Epistemic Analytics Lab<a href="https://www.epistemicanalytics.org/" target="_blank">, UW–Madison_
+<a href="https://www.epistemicanalytics.org/" target="_blank">_Epistemic Analytics Lab_</a>, _UW–Madison_

 <p class="note-box"> Mentorship in our lab is all about **learning by doing and thinking together**.
 That’s how I’ve been mentored, and it’s how I now work with undergraduate research interns.

 I enjoy working with students who are curious about education, data, and how people learn.
-We take on real research problems side by side, ask good questions, and learn as we go.

 If you're an undergraduate at UW–Madison, check out the <a href="https://studentjobs.wisc.edu/" target="_blank">UW Student Jobs page</a> and search for <em>Epistemic Analytics</em>—we’re often hiring, and it’s a great place to learn and grow!